hwlongCUHK/Coin-Meme/README.md

 # Coin-Meme

 The official dataset for the paper **"Bridging Culture and Finance: A Multimodal Analysis of Memecoins in the Web3 Ecosystem"**, to be presented at ACM The Web Conference (WWW'25).
+The paper can be found [here](data/coin_meme.pdf).

 ---